microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-01.md

 - Verify that you can collect the DB and CPU counters after load simulation and display them on a Dashboard.
 - Verify the dashboard has the metric with a spike representing before and after the simulation.
-- Show three fired alerts in the Portal and the email notifications received.
+- Show two fired alerts in the Portal and the email notifications received.
-- Bonus question: Will the Activity Log Alert get fired if the VM was turned off from the OS?
-Or if the VM was not available?
-Why?

 ![enter image description here](../Images/01-04-Sample-dashboard.png)